 birds that fish in the ocean may also get entangled and die.

 don't biodegrade.
 But they do break up into smaller and smaller

 pieces.
-These tiny pieces are eventually eaten by small sea creatures
+These tiny pieces of microplastic are eventually eaten by small sea creatures

 everywhere: Plastic floats.
 In the ocean currents, plastic

 trash literally travels the world.